lauriewaller/ecommerce/README.md

 npm install express
 node backend/server.js
 (node --experimental-modules backend/server.js --> for version 12)

 npm install --save-dev nodemon
 --automatically reruns node server when something changes --"scripts": {
-"start": "nodemon --watch backend --exec node --experimental-modules backend/server.js" --once this is installed, can run npm start instead
+"start": "nodemon --watch backend --exec node --experimental-modules backend/server.js" Installing nodemon allows us to watchfor changes in the server instead of restarting

+--once this is installed, can run npm start instead

+**Ran into a note that the script could not be found.
+Uninstalling and reinstalling node_modules fixed this.**